jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

 <ins>**Synchronized block**</ins>

-It is used to perform synchronization on any specific resource of the method.
+  - Used to perform synchronization on any specific resource of the method.
-Is we have `x` lines of code in the method, but we want to synchronize only `y`(<=x) lines, you can use synchronized block.
+  - If we have `x` lines of code in the method, but we want to synchronize only `y`(<=x) lines, Use synchronized block.

 ```java
 synchronized (this) {